Used vs. Remanufactured Equipment: How to Choose

 • Have limited upfront capital.

-• Do not plan to use the equipment every day, or only need it in a backup capacity.
+• Do not plan to use the equipment every day, or only need it as a backup.

-• Have a capable, experienced maintenance team in-house that can handle inspections and repairs properly.
+• Have an in-house, capable, experienced maintenance team that can handle inspections and repairs properly.

 • Need a machine quickly.